-While your Miniature Schnauzer is still young, sign up for a pet insurance policy so that you can be reimbursed later on if they develop health issues or a chronic illness.
+While your Miniature Schnauzer is still young, sign up for a dog insurance policy so that you can be reimbursed later on if they develop health issues or a chronic illness.
 Your dog’s health is a crucial factor in their short-term and long-term happiness.
-Let SPOT pet insurance help you cover the cost of providing your Miniature Schnauzer with high-quality veterinary care today!
+Let Spot Pet Insurance company help you cover the cost of providing your Miniature Schnauzer with high-quality veterinary care today.

 *There is a 14 day waiting period after enrollment, if any symptoms or conditions develop during that period, they will be considered pre-existing.